Seattle City Light

 Description

-Participants emphasized that small businesses often have only one person handling all responsibilities, making it necessary for documentation to be clear and easy to navigate.
-They found it challenging to sift through lengthy documents and preferred having direct links to different requirements at the beginning.
+Participants noted that small businesses often rely on one person to manage all tasks, so the documentation needs to be clear and easy to navigate.
+They found the long documentation difficult to sift through and preferred preferred having direct links to key sections upfront.

 Severity